 - The Prospector Hammer Systems and support packages are economical, meaning you’ll see a return on your invest quickly

 - Cost per foot is lower than traditional methods of rock drilling

 - Our Prospector is unmatched in HDD production rate; our system averages 200 feet (61 m) per day in extreme hard rock

-- The polymer foam drilling fluid for the air hammer is environmentally safe; frac-outs are not a threat to the environment
+- The Hole Control and One Shot Plus fluids for the air hammer are environmentally safe; frac-outs are not a threat to the environment

 - Using air with oil injection reduces internal wear on a hammer (versus using a mud motor that uses recycled fluids that can still have high solids contents)

 - Monthly rental cost of an air compressor is roughly 1/3 of the monthly rental cost of a recycler